Underground water impact report (UWIR) for the Surat CMA

 - responsibilities for implementing various aspects of the strategies.

-The Office of Groundwater Impact Assessment (OGIA) prepared the first underground water impact report (UWIR) for the Surat CMA in 2012, and a revised UWIR in 2016.
+The Office of Groundwater Impact Assessment (OGIA) prepared the first Surat UWIR in 2012 and the second in 2016.
+Those reports are now superseded by the current UWIR 2019.

 Evidence-based scientific assessments

-The OGIA uses models to assess the groundwater impacts of resource operations.
-These models are based on a range of data including:
+OGIA undertakes scientific studies and modelling to assess the groundwater impacts from relevant resource operations.
+This assessment is based on a range of data including:

 - an extensive groundwater monitoring network